ANALYSIS-Central banks deploy record sums to break financial logjam, but may need more

 U.S. and European corporate debt markets have seized up, with markets for new issuance of bonds virtually shut and spreads spiking in secondary markets.
 The costs that companies pay to borrow in bond markets have surged to multi-year highs and remain highly elevated despite the central bank moves.
 Adding to the stress, ratings agencies have started downgrading companies as the revenue squeeze gets worse.

-Allianz's El-Erian said he suspected that a coordinated U.S. Treasury and Fed attempt is in the works to counter market failures in areas U.S. authorities have not yet targeted, such as the market for corporate credit.
+Allianz's El-Erian said on Friday he suspected that a coordinated U.S. Treasury and Fed attempt was in the works to counter market failures in areas U.S. authorities have not yet targeted, such as the market for corporate credit.
 That intervention, he predicted, would be made "over the next few days, not even weeks."

+On Monday morning, the Fed announced its "extensive" new measures: "The Federal Reserve is committed to using its full range of tools to support households, businesses, and the U.S. economy overall in this challenging time."

 (Additional reporting by Ritvik Carvalho and Sujata Rao in London, and Megan Davies and Jessica DiNapoli in New York.
-Editing by Paritosh Bansal, Mike Williams and Edward Tobin)
+Editing by Paritosh Bansal, Mike Williams, Edward Tobin and Alistair Bell)

 ((paritosh.bansal@thomsonreuters.com; +91 11 4954 8025; Reuters Messaging: paritosh.bansal.thomsonreuters.com@reuters.net))